Installing a ductless mini split system is a popular alternative for homes where central air is not a viable option.

 52% installed a single zone system in a room that didn’t have ductwork, to provide spot heating and cooling

-There are several scenarios in which you should consider installing a ductless air conditioning system:
+There are several scenarios in which you should consider getting ductless air conditioning:

 1. You have an addition that you need to heat and cool, and don’t want to spend thousands of dollars on installing ductwork.

-2. There is an attic or a garage space that you want to heat and don’t want to, or cannot install ductwork.
+2. There is an attic, man cave, bonus/sun room, or a garage space that you want to heat and don’t want to, or cannot install ductwork.

 3. You live in an old house, where structurally it would be too difficult and expensive to install a new system of ducts.

-4. The house is relatively small (under 1500) and ductwork cannot be easily installed.
+4. The house is relatively small (under 1500 sq.ft.) and ductwork cannot be easily installed.

-Here are the top benefits homeowners enjoy after installing ductless air conditioning:
+Here are the top benefits homeowners enjoy after installing ductless heat pump or air conditioning.

 Compared to portable AC units, which go inside the window, you can barely notice when a ductless unit is turned on and running.